samfinard/samfinard.github.io/math/linear_algebra.md

     - Computation and applications of pseudo-inverses

 10. **Eigenvalues and Eigenvectors**
+    - $S=Q \Lambda Q^T$
     - Definition of eigenvalues and eigenvectors
     - Characteristic polynomial
     - Diagonalization of matrices
     - Applications of eigenvalues and eigenvectors

 ## Practical Applications